📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 (NOI ÷ Property Value) × 100

 Property's return independent of financing.
 The return if you paid all cash.
-Useful for comparing properties.
+Useful for comparing properties across different Des Moines neighborhoods.

 ✓ Strong: 10%+ | ✓ Good: 8-10% | ⚠️ Okay: 6-8%